Alex1990/autoresize-textarea/README.md

   When the height of textarea is greater than `maxHeight`, the `maxHeight` will be as the height, and the `overflow-y` will be set to `auto`.

-- **callback**
+- **onresizeheight**

   Type: `Function` Default: `undefined`

-  In callback function, `this` refer to the textarea element and the first argument is the current height of the textarea.
+  When the textarea's height is changed, this callback will be called.
+In `onresizeheight` callback, `this` refer to the textarea element and the first argument is the current numeric height of the textarea.

 ## Events

-**Only for as a jQuery plugin**
+**(Only for as a jQuery plugin)**

-When characters are inputted into the textarea, a named `autoresize:height` event will be triggered on textarea element and the current height of textarea will be passed as the second parameter of the event listener.
+When the textarea's height is changed, a named `autoresize:height` event will be triggered on textarea element and the current height of textarea will be passed as the second parameter of the event listener.

 ## Compatibility